AI Writing Assistant FAQ

 Is this just ChatGPT in a new wrapper?

-On the other hand, we've created AI Writing Assistant for the sole purpose of helping authors write their books quicker and easier (and better!).
-We have code and prompts under the hood that focus the GPT-3 language model on creative writing, and don't complicate things by including all the parts you don't need.
+The AI Writing Assistant, on the other hand, was created with the sole purpose of helping authors write their books quicker and easier (and better!).
+We have code and prompts under the hood that focus the GPT-4 language model on creative writing, and don't complicate things by including all the parts you don't need or chose not to use.
+Its suggestions are kept separate from your developing manuscript, and you only insert the suggestions that you want to keep, meaning that the rest won't clog up the conversation nor confuse the AI.

 Scene One as a whole is also built to manage your writing projects, save your words and scenes, export your manuscripts, etc., which is not something ChatGPT will ever be updated to do.